Susan Blumenthal: Awards

 Blumenthal has received numerous honorary doctorates and medals, and has been named a top doctor by The New York Times, Ladies' Home Journal, and The Medical Herald.
 In 2006, Blumenthal was decorated with the Distinguished Service Medal of the United States Public Health Service, its highest honor “for distinguished and pioneering leadership, groundbreaking contributions, and dedicated public service that has improved the health of women, our Nation, and the world”.
 She has been awarded other medals for her contributions to advancing health, including the Meritorious Service Medal, the Outstanding Service Medal, the Surgeon General's Exemplary Service Medal, and the Commendation Medal.
-In 2009, she received the Health Leader of the Year Award from the Commissioned Officers Association, its highest honor.
+In 2009, she received the Health Leader of the Year Award from the Commissioned Officers Association of the U.S. Public Health Service, its highest honor.
 Additionally, Blumenthal was the recipient of the Abram Sachar Silver Medallion from Brandeis University, in recognition of her pioneering leadership in women's health.
 She is the recipient of the Dr. Rosalind Franklin Centennial Life in Discovery Award and the Women's Leadership Award from Save the Children.
 She was honored as a Woman of Distinction by the Association of American University Women, and named a “Rock Star of Science” by the Geoffrey Beene Foundation.
 Blumenthal has served as the commencement speaker and received honorary degrees and doctorates from universities in the United States and around the world in recognition of her contributions to improving national and global health, and for “her innovative work in identifying and championing understudied public health problems, and marshaling the resources of the government to address them."
+In 2025, Blumenthal was appointed as a knight (chevalier) in the French Legion of Honor, France's highest award for military and civilian achievement, in recognition of her "transformative leadership in global and women’s health and her decade-long commitment to fostering transatlantic collaboration in cancer research and care as Ambassador for the Institut Curie."